-If we don't satisfy your concerns, you may also escalate your complaint to the independent body in your State.
+If we don't satisfy your concerns, you may also escalate your complaint to the independent body in your State/Territory.

-!
-For more information about your healthcare rights and the Charter, head to safetyandquality.gov.au or scan the QR code
+(!)
+More information about your healthcare rights and the Australian Charter of Healthcare Rights is available on safetyandquality.gov.au.
+An accessible version of the Charter is also available.